japanoise/emsys/README.md

 * `M-d` - Delete forwards word
 * `C-u` - Delete to beginning of line
 * `C-k` - Delete to end of line
+* `M-%` - Query replace, that is, interactive search and replace.
+Emsys' version works very much like [GNU Emacs'][queryreplace], save for the fact that we don't have recursive editing, so `C-r` just replaces the current occurrence with the string prompted for without changing the replacement.
 * `M-x replace-string` - Replace one string with another in the region
 * `M-x indent-tabs` - Use tabs for indentation in current buffer (the default)
 * `M-x indent-spaces` - Use spaces for indentation in current buffer.
 You will